Platyceps najadum

-Platyceps najadum, also known commonly as Dahl's whip snake, the slender whip snake, and the Zagros whip snake, is a species of snake in the family Colubridae.
+Platyceps najadum, also known commonly as Dahl's whip snake or the slender whip snake, is a species of non-venomous snake in the family Colubridae.
 The species is native to Eurasia.
 Four subspecies are recognized as being valid.

 Taxonomy

 P. najadum was first described by Karl Eichwald in 1831, as Tyria najadum.

 Geographic range

 P. najadum is found in the Balkans, Aegean, Cyprus, the Mid-East, and as far as Turkmenistan and the Caucasus Mountains.

 Habitat

 P. najadum occurs in dry and xeric environments in a wide range of habitats: in desert and rocky land, in forests, woodland scrub, and agricultural land from sea level to 2000 m altitude.
 It is commonly found in fields, and seen crushed on roads.

 Description

 P. najadum has a slim body, and is rarely over a metre (39 inches) in total length (including tail).

 Conservation status

 P. najadum is threatened by direct persecution, forest fires and intensive agriculture, where its range interacts with human interests.
+The species is listed on Annex II of the Bern Convention and Annex IV of the European Union Habitats Directive.
+It has varying protection in some countries including Serbia, Montenegro, Russia, and Lebanon.